SuperBluestar/smart-contract_solidity/Readme.md

 ["0x41e26b3c7...43dd30cfb11", "0x844268de3...c988eecc4f2"]
 ```

 Great!
-Now we have two accounts in the blockchain!
-Unfornatelly, they don't have ether yet, so let's mine a couple of ether.
+Now we have two accounts in the blockchain! unfortunately, they don't have ether yet, so let's mine a couple of ether.

 ### Mining some ether ⛏️